 Did you find errors on your credit report that may be dragging your credit down?
 The U.S. Federal Trade Commission offers a guide to disputing credit reporting errors and a sample dispute letter you can send to the major credit bureaus.
 “There may be items having an adverse impact on your score through no fault of your own,” McClary says.

 Amounts owed make up 30 percent of your FICO score, so reducing your debt can have a big impact.
 How much can paying down your balances help you?
 You want to keep your credit utilization ratio, the percentage of available credit you’re using, well below 30 percent.
 A higher number can really hurt your score.

 4. Find the right card for you

 Use a free tool like CardMatch to match you to a card that fits your credit profile in less than a minute.
-Finding a suitable credit card based on your credit profile may help you avoid rejection.
+Finding a suitable credit card based on your credit profile, perhaps even one of today’s best credit cards for individuals with fair/average to good credit, may help you avoid rejection.
 With CardMatch, you answer a few questions and OK a “soft credit check” that won’t cause any dings to your credit score.
 Then you get a list of preapproved and likely card offers, taking a lot of the guesswork out of applying for a card.

 5. Contact the creditor

 If you’re not sure what kind of credit is required, ask the landlord or lender.
 “Go straight to the source,” McClary says.
 It also helps to know if you have factors that would be red flags for creditors, such as spotty employment history or lots of recent applications that make you look like you’re “aggressively” seeking credit, Dvorkin says.
 If your chances are slim, you may need to look at other options, such as tapping a savings account, getting a co-signer like May did for her car or asking for a loan from a family member.